javascript-tutorial/en.javascript.info/1-js/03-code-quality/06-polyfills/article.md

     A script that updates/adds new functions is called "polyfill".
 It "fills in" the gap and adds missing implementations.

     Two interesting polyfills are:
-    - [babel polyfill](https://babeljs.io/docs/usage/polyfill/) that supports a lot, but is big.
+    - [core js](https://github.com/zloirock/core-js) that supports a lot, allows to include only needed features.
-    - [polyfill.io](http://polyfill.io) service that allows to load/construct polyfills on-demand, depending on the features we need.
+    - [polyfill.io](http://polyfill.io) service that provides a script with polyfills, depending on the features and user's browser.

 So, if we're going to use modern language features, a transpiler and a polyfill are necessary.